-Sealed bids are advertised in the Daily Commercial Record and posted on Current Bids.
+Sealed bids are advertised in the Daily Commercial Record and posted to our online bidding system:

 The goal of the City of Garland Procurement Inclusion Program is to include Historically Underutilized Business (HUB) suppliers in every segment of the City procurement process by affording them an opportunity, on a competitive basis, to be considered for and awarded City business.

 For more information you can download the City's HUB Flyer.

 How to Remain Active